 "Room on a Broom" is based on the book written by Julia Donaldson and illustrated by Axel Scheffler.
 The moral of the little tale encourages friendship and accommodation.
-The short, directed by Max Lang and Jan Lachauer, includes the voices of Rob Bryden, Martin Clunes and Gillian Anderson with Simon Pegg as Narrator.
+The short, directed by Max Lang and Jan Lachauer, includes the voices of Rob Bryden, Martin essay writing service Clunes and Gillian Anderson with Simon Pegg as Narrator.

 How the Academy picks the winners is the question, given how very excellent each short film is.